Sally McDonnell Barksdale Honors College

-Junior-Entry Program: Students who did not enter the college as freshmen—either current UM students or transfers—are invited to join the SMBHC through the Junior-Entry Program.
-Through the Junior-Entry Program, students will become involved in research in their majors, take honors courses, and contribute to the larger society through community action.
-To be admitted into the Junior-Entry program, a student must have a minimum 3.50 undergraduate GPA in at least 45 earned hours, must obtain approval of the student’s major department, and submit an application for admission.
-Junior-Entry students must complete either the Honors Practicum or the Honors Thesis, take at least one other 3-hour honors course, and complete the community action challenge for each semester in which they are a member of the Honors College.
-A student who fulfills the Junior-Entry Program will graduate as an Honors Scholar in his or her major.
+Honors Scholars Program: Students who did not enter the college as freshmen—either current UM students or transfers—are invited to join the SMBHC through the Honors Scholars Program.
+Through the Honors Scholars Program, students will become involved in research in their majors, take honors courses, and contribute to the larger society through community action.
+To be admitted into the Honors Scholars program, a student must have a minimum 3.50 undergraduate GPA in at least 45 earned hours, must obtain approval of the student’s major department, and submit an application for admission.
+Honors Scholars students must complete the Honors Practicum, the Honors Thesis, or an Honors Project; take at least one other 3-hour honors course; and complete the community action challenge for each semester in which they are a member of the Honors College.
+A student who fulfills the Honors Scholars Program will graduate as an Honors Scholar in his or her major.

 Program Completion Requirements

 Students entering the Sally McDonnell Barksdale Honors College during their freshman year are admitted to a four-year program designed to enrich and embolden the coursework of their undergraduate degrees.
 The program accommodates every major on campus.
 The SMBHC curriculum offers courses that apply to the general education requirements for all Schools and Colleges, as well as special courses available only to Honors students seeking extraordinary classroom or field experiences.